kgd-al/abrain/doc/src/usage/basics.rst

 .. literalinclude:: ../../../examples/basics.py
     :lineno-match:
-    :emphasize-lines: 4
+    :emphasize-lines: 3
-    :lines: -5
+    :lines: -4

 We start by importing the essential components, aliased directly under the main
 package:

 - :class:`~abrain.Genome` abstracts the evolvable part of the library
-- :class:`~abrain.ANN2D` is the callable object representing an Artificial Neural Network of emergent topology in 2 dimensions
+- :class:`~abrain.ANN3D` is the callable object representing an Artificial Neural Network of emergent topology in 3 dimensions
 - :class:`~abrain.Point3D` describes a coordinate in the substrate ("the brain")
-- :func:`~abrain.ANN3D.render3D` is a helper function for rendering ANN to a, potentially interactive, figure
-- :class:`random.Random` is used as the source of random numbers

 .. note::